 Procedure for Admission

-Complete a Petition for Admission to Practice (PDF) application and register (PDF) for the court's Electronic Case Filing (ECF) system - if you have not done so already.
-Submit both documents along with payment of the $231 filing fee to the Clerk's Office.
+Complete a Petition for Admission to Practice (PDF) application, which includes an ECF Registration form, and submit the completed documents along with payment of the $231 filing fee to the Clerk's Office.

 Basic Requirements (see the Petition for more details)